Come Work With Us

 - your GPA — if your previous degrees are from an institution outside of North America, you must meet UVic's minimum GPA requirements (see the section titled Minimums from other countries);

-- a paragraph explaining why you want Dr. Storey to be your supervisor and how you think you fit into Dr. Storey's research program;
+- a few paragraphs explaining why you want Dr. Storey to be your supervisor and how you think you fit into Dr. Storey's research program;

 - a paragraph about you and your professional AND personal interests, including any programming or industry experience (if applicable); and